 — What is Jill’s favourite type of music?

 Medieval music: it’s so varied that she can listen to it for hours on end (when no-one else is home).
 On the other hand, there’s so much fantastic traditional music out there!

-– How many languages and dialects does Jill present with her music?
+— How many languages and dialects does Jill sing?

-46 at the present time.
-She had no plans to increase the number, but recently added ancient Finnish and an old dialect of Serbo-Croat to her repertoire.
+48 to date, but only one at a time.
+She had no plans to increase the number, but recently added ancient Finnish, Hungarian, and an old dialect of Serbo-Croat to her repertoire.
 She swears that’s it.

 — Does Jill intend to record any of her Sephardic repertoire?

 In summer 2006, Jill released her sixth solo album, The Voice of the Wanderer, which showcases traditional Jewish music from around the world, including several Sephardic songs.
 She hopes to record more of this repertoire in the future.

 — Who are some of the musicians that Jill has sung with over the years?